• Skip to primary navigation

 Introduction to Documentary Filmmaking – online course is an interactive, step-by-step learning experience led by a professional documentary maker.

-Online Course 7pm - 9pm.
-Mondays, 5 weeks - Places Available
+Online Course 7pm - 9pm UK time.
+Wednesdays, 5 weeks - places available

 Clear